ScarletsFiction/Scarlets/README.md

 ## Installation instruction

-Clone/download this repository and put it on a folder Then copy the example folder and edit the framework path on `root.php`
+Clone/download this repository and put it on a folder.<br>
+Then copy the example folder and edit the framework path on `root.php`

 ### Install by using command prompt